What's New in Tracker.js

 [aa-dev] track cta_click {id: "hero_signup", ...}

-No test data polluting your production analytics.
+No test data polluting production analytics.

 All From One Script Tag